 - Consider your potential guardian’s personality.
 Is the individual responsible, loving, and a good role model for your child?

 - Factor in the age of your potential guardian.
-Many people first consider naming the child’s grandparents as guardian, but this may not always be the best choice.
+Many people first consider naming the child’s grandparents, but this may not always be the best choice.
 It is important to think about the health, lifestyle, and age of the potential guardian.

 - If the kids are old enough, seek out their opinion.
 While this may be a difficult conversation to have, it is important to have their input.

 To learn more about the process of creating your will, including guardianship provision, view our free guide, The Ten Things You Must Know before Creating (or Amending) Your Will or Trust.
 Contact our office of experienced Orange County estate planning attorneys today at (714) 459-5481 for a consultation.